Appsdeck/heroku-buildpack-clojure/README.md

     fi

-Commit and push the changes to your buildpack to your GitHub fork, then push your sample app to Heroku to test.
+Commit and push the changes to your buildpack to your GitHub fork, then push your sample app to Scalingo to test.
 The output should include:

     -----> Generating tar with Leiningen: